vanallenlab/miniconda/README.md

 # Miniconda
-Miniconda is a minimal implementation of Anaconda and these Docker images build upon Ubuntu 17.04.
+Miniconda is a minimal implementation of Anaconda that only contains the conda package manager and Python.
+These Docker images build upon Ubuntu 17.04, as oppose to the [official continuumio images](https://hub.docker.com/r/continuumio/miniconda3/) which use Debian.

-These installations of Miniconda only contain the conda package manager and Python.
 Once Miniconda is installed, you can use the conda command to install any other packages, create environments, etc.

 ```
 $ conda install numpy